Win £30,000 with Heart: How to enter

 Here's how you can win £30,000 with Heart.

-This week, Heart are giving you another chance to win a huge £30,000 to spend on whatever you want!
+We've already made two weekend winners £30,000 richer and you can join Natalie and Brian to be our third!
+We're giving you another chance to win a huge £30k to spend on whatever you want!

 If you are listening to Heart Scotland, you can text the word MONEY to 82122.
 Texts cost £2 plus your standard network rate.